A bit about myself

 I am a member of the Editorial Board of the Journal of Number Theory and of Rendiconti del Seminario Matematico della Universita' di Padova.
 Some information about myself are also reported at de.wikipedia.

 My current research interests are in noncommutative arithmetic geometry and they are concentrated on the development of new interconnection between the fields of noncommutative geometry and number-theory.
 The field of noncommutative arithmetic geometry originated with the definition, in the early 90's, of the Bost-Connes quantum statistical mechanical system (BC-system) whose partition function is the Riemann zeta function and whose zero temperature vacuum states implement the global class field isomorphism for the field of the rational numbers.
 In the joint work with A. Connes, we have recently achieved new fundamental relations of the BC-system with p-adic analysis and the theory of Witt vectors.
 This research has also determined the development of the archimedean counterpart of the theory of rings of periods in p-adic Hodge theory and the discovery of the arithmetic role played by cyclic homology of schemes to recast Serre's archimedean factors of the Hasse-Weil L-function of a projective algebraic variety over a number field, as regularized determinants.
 My current study also comprehends the development of an absolute geometry with relevant arithmetic contents.
+Very recently, we have shown that the non-commutative geometric approach to the Riemann zeta function has an algebraic geometric incarnation: the ``Arithmetic Site".
+This site involves the tropical semiring associated to the natural numbers, viewed as a sheaf on the topos dual to the multiplicative semigroup of positive integers.
 The goal is to transplant the ideas of A. Weil in number-theory, in his proof of the Riemann Hypothesis for function fields, to the case of algebraic number fields using methods of noncommutative geometry.

 In the recent past years I have been the (co)organizer of several conferences, workshops and meetings dedicated to foster the research of some of the above topics, here is some sample: